WW International (NASDAQ:WW) Issues Q1 2022 Earnings Guidance

-WW International (NASDAQ:WW – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
+WW International (NASDAQ:WW – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $-0.310-$-0.260 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.120.
 The company issued revenue guidance of $300 million-$300 million, compared to the consensus revenue estimate of $343.63 million.

-WW International (NASDAQ:WW – Get Rating) last released its earnings results on Tuesday, March 1st.
-The company reported $0.35 earnings per share for the quarter, meeting the consensus estimate of $0.35.
-WW International had a net margin of 5.52% and a negative return on equity of 18.94%.
-The firm had revenue of $276.00 million during the quarter, compared to analyst estimates of $279.06 million.
-During the same quarter in the previous year, the firm earned $0.39 earnings per share.
-The firm’s revenue for the quarter was down 14.6% compared to the same quarter last year.
-On average, research analysts anticipate that WW International will post 1.32 EPS for the current fiscal year.
+Several research analysts have commented on the stock.
+Citigroup reaffirmed a positive rating on shares of WW International in a research note on Thursday, January 20th.
+Zacks Investment Research lowered shares of WW International from a hold rating to a strong sell rating in a research note on Thursday, February 10th.
+Craig Hallum dropped their price objective on shares of WW International from $18.00 to $12.00 in a research note on Wednesday, March 2nd.
+Morgan Stanley dropped their price objective on shares of WW International from $23.00 to $15.00 in a research note on Monday, February 7th.
+Finally, DA Davidson dropped their price objective on shares of WW International from $30.00 to $20.00 and set a buy rating for the company in a research note on Wednesday, March 2nd.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat.com, WW International presently has a consensus rating of Hold and an average price target of $24.20.

-A number of institutional investors have recently made changes to their positions in WW.
-California State Teachers Retirement System boosted its position in shares of WW International by 2.2% in the fourth quarter.
-California State Teachers Retirement System now owns 72,708 shares of the company’s stock valued at $1,173,000 after acquiring an additional 1,596 shares during the period.
-Bank of New York Mellon Corp boosted its position in shares of WW International by 2.5% in the third quarter.
-Bank of New York Mellon Corp now owns 548,466 shares of the company’s stock valued at $10,010,000 after acquiring an additional 13,335 shares during the period.
-Finally, Geode Capital Management LLC boosted its position in shares of WW International by 11.8% in the fourth quarter.
-Geode Capital Management LLC now owns 923,945 shares of the company’s stock valued at $14,903,000 after acquiring an additional 97,579 shares during the period.
-93.42% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+California State Teachers Retirement System raised its holdings in shares of WW International by 2.2% in the fourth quarter.
+California State Teachers Retirement System now owns 72,708 shares of the company’s stock valued at $1,173,000 after acquiring an additional 1,596 shares in the last quarter.
+Bank of New York Mellon Corp raised its holdings in shares of WW International by 2.5% in the third quarter.
+Bank of New York Mellon Corp now owns 548,466 shares of the company’s stock valued at $10,010,000 after acquiring an additional 13,335 shares in the last quarter.
+Finally, Geode Capital Management LLC raised its holdings in WW International by 11.8% in the fourth quarter.
+Geode Capital Management LLC now owns 923,945 shares of the company’s stock worth $14,903,000 after purchasing an additional 97,579 shares in the last quarter.
+Hedge funds and other institutional investors own 93.42% of the company’s stock.

 WW International, Inc engages in the provision of weight management services.
 It operates through the following geographical segments: North America, United Kingdom, Continental Europe and Other.
 The North America segment consists of United States and Canada Company-owned operations.
 The United Kingdom segment includes United Kingdom Company-owned operations.